Gasta88/LotteryDataPipeline/README.md

 The project is developed using SQLite database and python scripts to perform the different stages of the ETL process.

 The choice is based on personal knowledge and time constrains.
-Alternatives can be unlimited.
+Alternatives can be unlimited and open for discussion during the following meeting.

 ### Project layout

-Two SQLite databases to store *staging* and *production*.
-ETL performed via Python scripts supported with Pandas.
+Two SQLite databases to store inside *staging* and *production* part.
+ETL performed via Python scripts supported with Pandas, along with views generated on the databases.
 Data visualization via Jupyter inside a Docker container.

 ### Staging area

 The *staging area* in divided in sub-parts:

 - tables with "stg" appendix: direct upload from source material.
 Volatile tables without QA checks performed.

 - tables with "qrtn" appendix: quarantine tables to hold those records that fail QA checks.
 Require manual inspections to be moved forward or removed completely.